s-hfarooq/ALMA/README.md

 ## ESP32
   * Install the Arduino IDE - from within it, go to `Tools -> Board -> Board Manager` and install packages for the ESP32
   * Switch board in `Tools -> Board` to `ESP32 Dev Module`
+  * Set CPU frequency to 80MHz in `Tools -> CPU Frequency` to reduce power consumption
   * Flash code by pressing the upload button.
 If an error pops up about not being able to open the port, ensure the correct port is selected in `Tools -> Port` and that read/write access is allowed (run `sudo chmod a+rw /dev/ttyUSB0`, replacing `/dev/ttyUSB0` with the correct port)
   * Make sure to set the ssid/password variables to correct values
   * Program will run automatically when device powered on